 Examples of environmental initiatives

 Across the Apax Funds’ portfolio, we have a high number of initiatives in place that reduce complexity, waste and energy consumption.
-These initiatives range from: reducing electricity usage via replacing traditional light bulbs to led, reducing paper usage by setting default double sided printing in all of the of ces and reducing water usage by investing in low ow xtures, auto shut off faucets and other water reducing features.
+These initiatives range from: reducing electricity usage via replacing traditional light bulbs to LED, reducing paper usage by setting default double sided printing in all of the offices and reducing water usage by investing in low flow fixtures, auto shut off faucets and other water reducing features.

 Improved governance and policy implementation

-Throughout 2015, 8 new companies were added to the Apax Funds’ portfolio and, as expected, a number of these companies did not yet have mature governance systems in place.
-The Apax OEP and Compliance teams are working with these companies in order to ensure that going forward they will apply best practice amongst others with regard to their codes of conduct and anti-corruption policies.
+Throughout 2016, 5 new companies were added to the Apax Funds’ portfolio.
+A number of these companies did not yet have mature governance systems in place.
+The Apax OEP and Compliance teams are working with these companies in order to ensure that going forward they will apply best practice with regard to their codes of conduct and anti-corruption policies.

 At Apax we realise that good corporate governance is the foundation of effective corporate management.
 For us, corporate governance means the application of international and national values and principles of responsible and transparent company management and control that are geared towards sustainable added value.
 We target full compliance with the laws and regulations of each country in which we operate, as well as with international standards.
 It is the necessary condition for our engagement with society.
 We are convinced that good corporate governance strengthens the trust placed in Apax Funds’ portfolio companies by their business partners and employees and also by Apax Funds’ institutional investors.

 Robust corporate governance systems are in place across the Apax ESG group.
 Virtually all companies have a code of conduct and/or a code of ethics which guides their business activities.
-Portfolio companies that are new to Apax Funds’ or which have historically had less focus on governance are actively encouraged to adopt appropriate codes and processes.
+Portfolio companies that are new to Apax Funds’ or which have historically had less focus on governance are actively encouraged to adopt appropriate codes and processes within the first year of investment.

 Examples of corporate governance and supply chain improvements